-The struggle had cost everyone dearly, the Reds who had been mowed down in heaps, the Germans, and our soldiers, who had contained the enemy only by letting themselves be mauled for more than twenty hours.
+The struggle had cost everyone dearly, the Reds who had been mowed down in heaps, the Germans, and our soldiers, who had contained the enemy only by letting themselves be mauled for more than 20 hours.

 What was left of my four companies at Noela clung on for eight days and nights atop this hillside.
-At last only thirty-two men remained, thirty-two men out of the two hundred sixty whom at one o'clock in the morning on 25 August I had dragged to the assault through the treacherous night.
+At last only 32 men remained, 32 out of the 260 whom at one o'clock in the morning on August 25th I had dragged to the assault through the treacherous night.

 It was impossible for the positions of the machine-gunners and riflemen to be overrun during the day.
-They had faces the color of earth, bristling with hair as hard as darts.
+Our men had faces the color of earth, bristling with hair as hard as darts.
 They were dug into holes full of hay gleaned from neighboring haystacks during the darkness; one might have said nests peopled with frightening nocturnal birds.

-The general commanding the Army Corps, amazed at their exploits, awarded them all, en masse-a gesture almost unique at the front-the Iron Cross.
+The general commanding the Army Corps, amazed at their exploits, awarded them all, as a group, the Iron Cross - a gesture almost unique at the front.

-Crawling all along the ridge, I carried it to them one rainy night.
+Crawling all along the ridge one rainy night, I carried it to them.
 I slipped into each hole.
 The man would be on watch, shivering in the wet straw.
 The Reds were ten meters away.
 I fastened the ribbon and the cross.
 I kissed the bristly cheeks.
 They would whisper in my ear that they would hold on as long as necessary, that I didn't have to worry, that the Reds wouldn't get past.